-DNT 123 DENTAL ASSISTING SEMINAR

-(4T) 4 credits

-PREREQUISITE: Admission to Dental Assisting

-Program and Permission of instructor

-COREQUISITE: DNT 121 and DNT 122, ENG 101

-This course is designed to discuss and evaluate the students' clinical experiences and the resume and interview process.
+DNT 123 DENTAL ASSISTING SEMINAR (4T) 4 credits PREREQUISITE: Admission to Dental Assisting Program and Permission of instructor COREQUISITE: DNT 121 and DNT 122, ENG 101 This course is designed to discuss and evaluate the students' clinical experiences and the resume and interview process.
 Emphasis will be placed on new technology in dental practices as related to dental assisting and the certification exam review.
 Upon completion, students should be able to successfully complete the Dental Assisting National Board Examination to become a Certified Dental Assistant.

-DNT 124 CLINICALLY APPLIED INFECTION CONTROL AND OSHA STANDARDS (3C)

-AND OSHA STANDARDS (3C) 1 credit PREREQUISITE: DNT 100 or Permission of instructor COREQUISITE: DNT 111, DNT 112, DNT 113, DNT 116, SPH 107, MTH 100 or 112 or 116

-This course is designed for the integration of previously acquired knowledge of OSHA Standards and Infection Control in a clinical setting.
+- DNT 124 CLINICALLY APPLIED INFECTION CONTROL AND OSHA STANDARDS (3C) 1 credit PREREQUISITE: DNT 100 or Permission of instructor COREQUISITE: DNT 111, DNT 112, DNT 113, DNT 116, SPH 107, MTH 100 or 112 or 116 This course is designed for the integration of previously acquired knowledge of OSHA Standards and Infection Control in a clinical setting.
 Emphasis will be placed on clinical application of Infection Control and Compliance of OSHA Standards as it relates to dental chairside assisting.
-Upon completion, students should be able to demonstrate skills in the area of Infection Control and OSHA Guidelines.

-DNT 134 CLINICAL/CO-OP (5 I) 1 credit PREREQUISITE: DNT 122 or Permission of instructor

-This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
+Upon completion, students should be able to demonstrate skills in the area of Infection Control and OSHA Guidelines. - DNT 134 CLINICAL/CO-OP (5 I) 1 credit PREREQUISITE: DNT 122 or Permission of instructor This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
 Emphasis will be placed on chairside assisting skills.
-Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course.

-CLINICAL/CO-OP (10 I) 2 credits PREREQUISITE: DNT 122 or Permission of instructor

-This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
-Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course.

-DNT 136 CLINICAL/CO-OP (15 I) 3 credits PREREQUISITE: DNT 122 or Permission of instructor

-This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
-Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course.

-DNT 137 CLINICAL/CO-OP (20 I) 4 credits PREREQUISITE: DNT 122 or Permission of instructor

-This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
-Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course.

-DIRECTED STUDIES IN DENTAL ASSISTING (1T)

-This course is designed to study specific areas of den-
+Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course. - DNT 135 CLINICAL/CO-OP (10 I) 2 credits PREREQUISITE: DNT 122 or Permission of instructor This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
+Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course. - DNT 136 CLINICAL/CO-OP (15 I) 3 credits PREREQUISITE: DNT 122 or Permission of instructor This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
+Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course. - DNT 137 CLINICAL/CO-OP (20 I) 4 credits PREREQUISITE: DNT 122 or Permission of instructor This course is designed to enable the student who has completed the Certificate Program to gain hands-on experience at a work-site or by performing job-related activities.
+Successful completion of student cognitive, psychomotor or affective domain competencies are required in this course. - DNT 139 DIRECTED STUDIES IN DENTAL ASSISTING (1T) 1 credit PREREQUISITE: Permission of instructor This course is designed to study specific areas of den-

-tistry as chosen by the student and faculty member.
-Emphasis will be placed on the research and critique of a specific dental topic.
-Upon completion, students should be able to deliver a written and oral presentation on the chosen topic.

-DNT 140 DIRECTED STUDIES IN DENTAL

-ASSISTING (2T) 2 credits